ZhijieZheng-UM/ZhijieZheng-UM.github.io/index.md

 -----
 ### Professional Summary
 Detail-oriented software developer with a solid foundation in software testing, test design, and defect tracking, supported by a Computer Science background.
-Experience in testing web and mobile applications, including functional, integration, system, and load testing.
+Experienced in testing web and mobile applications, including functional, integration, system, and load testing.
 Comfortable working with cross-functional teams to help ensure product quality, usability, and reliability throughout the software development lifecycle.

 -----
 ### Education